ahillss/ReverseEngineeringNotes/README.md

 ```

 You will need to make room for this code in the binary.
-One strategy is to overwrtie a section of code that is easy to replicate in your shared library.
+One strategy is to overwrite a section of code that is easy to replicate in your shared library.
 The second strategy is to overwrite a section of code that won't be missed like  *command line options* handling code, while hard coding in any options you need to use in the binary or your shared library.

 ### C++
 Some references